zachblume/fieldplan/README.md

 - Allows you to configure a simple field ramp and show your progress to goal, based on industry standard research.
 - Will allow you to benchmark your field metrics against anonymized ramps and production metrics from other past campaigns.

+**Instantly get answers on one page to questions like:**

+- How many total phone calls and door knocks have we ever made?
+- Today, how many volunteers signed up for a new shift?
+- Whats our average week-over-week growth in shifts been?
+- What's our average number of relationships per volunteer in Reach?

 ## Link to production

 - https://fieldplan.app/